-- e.
-Insert a footer that contains the name of the file. - f.
-Tap Ctrl + p and compare the preview with the key.
-Make needed corrections, save the document, and then close it.
+- g.
+Insert a footer that contains the name of the file. - h.
+Tap Ctrl + p and compare the preview with the key (page 1 only).
+Make needed corrections, save the document, and close it.
+When you are ready to submit the pdf file, you will print only page 1.